-Richard Goldberg is a Mosaic columnist and senior advisor at the Foundation for Defense of Democracies.
+Richard Goldberg is a senior advisor at the Foundation for Defense of Democracies.
 He has served on Capitol Hill, on the U.S. National Security Council, as the chief of staff for Illinois’s governor, and as a Navy Reserve Intelligence Officer.

 Recent flareups of violence in the Middle East are the outcome of a major policy shift by an administration that prefers to avert its eyes from the truth.